BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 *	Number of Kategorien/Konten: 48/26

 #### EÜR Print-outs from Banana
-As the account plan is organized corresponding to the DATEV EÜR structure, the standard Banana print-out “Formatierter Bericht” delivers a report that resembles the DATEV EÜR print-out scheme from a Steuerberater (Template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
-3 EStG“).
-With this print-out, a user can easily compare the Banana to the Steuerberater results.
+As the account plan is organized corresponding to the DATEV EÜR structure, the standard Banana print-out “Formatierter Bericht” delivers a report that resembles the DATEV EÜR print-out scheme from a Steuerberater (see template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
+3 EStG“)

 #### ANL_REFERENCE.ac2
 *	is a template for Anlagenbuchhaltung with headers and groupings corresponding to EÜR/ DATEV systematics